 As one of the most beautiful pagodas in the world, Tran Quoc Pagoda impresses visitors with its extremely unique ancient architecture.
 Although it has undergone many restorations, this pagoda still retains its pure Buddhist architectural and structural principles.

-The pagoda has a 3 main parts: main sanctuary, forecourt hall and posterior hall.
-In addition, the Nine-Rank Lotus Flower or Stupa is also an interesting highlight in the overall project.
+The pagoda has 3 main parts: the main sanctuary, the forecourt hall, and the posterior hall.
+In addition, the Nine-Rank Lotus Flower, or Stupa, is an interesting highlight of the overall project.

 Stupa – Nine-level lotus flower

 The lotus stupa was built between 1998 and 2003, creating a tower garden for the pagoda.
 The stupa has a total of 11 floors, an area of about 10.5 m².
-Inside, there is an Amitabha Buddha statue made from precious stones and about 66 other statues.
+Inside, there is an Amitabha Buddha statue made of precious stones, along with about 66 other statues.

 Above the stupa, there is a 9-storey lotus (Nine-grade lotus flower) cast from precious stones.
 The stupa of Tran Quoc Pagoda is considered a work of bold aesthetics, retaining the softness and flexibility of the overall architecture while adding majesty and splendor.